 Troubled with negative thoughts?
 Well then, ask yourself the following questions.

-Are your negative thinking?causing trouble in your life?
+Is your thinking negative?
+Are your thoughts causing trouble in your life?

-Do you find it so easy to focus negative thoughts in your head fulfilling and positive ones?
+Do you find it so easy to focus on negative thoughts in your head rather than fulfilling and positive thoughts?

-Do you find those negative thoughts play, the more they affect you?
+Do you find the more your negative thoughts play, the more they affect you emotionally and mentally?

 Here is an example.
 Say you feel like an idiot because of a dumb mistake you made at work.
-That triggers you to believe that you are not good enough.
-You keep telling yourself you're an idiot or not good enough for anything.
-What happens over time is you start to believe the lies of you negative thoughts and become your truths.
+That triggers you to think you are "not good enough for anything".
+Even though you keep telling yourself you're an idiot or not good enough for anything zero changes.

-2. When you are so consumed and focused on one thought or set of thoughts that you stop experiencing your yourself or others
+2. When you are so consumed and focused on one thought or set of thoughts that you stop experiencing your life and others

-3. When you find yourself breaking a promise to yourself to not think a negative thought or thoughts
+3. When you find yourself breaking a promise to yourself to not think a certain negative thought or set of thoughts

-4. Spending more time in thoughts of the past than in
+4. You spend more time in head about your past than in

 5. When eating, and sleeping patterns are severely